mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 One is, you can sow a seed of the truth.
 Even though your body and mind exist in the dualistic world, you can sow a seed.
 A seed is completely a seed, not [prāpti](glossary#prāpti); seed.

 And also, [second,] you can manifest; your actions are actualized.
 In other words, you can manifest your actions in your daily living.
 That is complete [prāpti](glossary#prāpti).
-Even though you are in the dualistic world, you can complete [Buddha](glossary#buddha)’s world right now, right here, actualized in your daily living.
+Even though you are in the dualistic world, you can complete Buddha’s world right now, right here, actualized in your daily living.
 This is the second obtaining and completion.

 On the other hand is seed.
 You don’t actualize, but you can sow a seed.
 For instance, shikantaza: in the shikantaza, all delusions drop off and you don’t understand, but if you do zazen, anyway you can sow a seed, in your mind, in your life.
-It doesn’t appear.
-No. But, someday.
+It doesn’t appear, no. But, someday.
 If you do it, if you really do zazen, using perfectly your body, fitting into zazen, at that time it’s actualization of zazen itself.
 So even though you don’t understand, you gain and complete something, [as the truth].
 Even though you are in the dualistic world, you can do this.

 The third one is, you are completely not interested. *[He chuckles.]* You say, “Well, Katagiri says zazen is important, so alright, let’s try to do zazen, you know how it is at Zen Center.”
 This is zazen, but it doesn’t appear.
 You can plant a seed; someday, somewhere, real zazen will grow.
 So this is another opportunity, or possibility.

 So, three possibilities.
 One possibility is to plant a seed.
 The second possibility is to actualize, in order to complete in your daily living; you can do it.
 And the third possibility is, no interest.
 That means, “This zazen, I don’t know.
 But, just do.” *[He laughs.]* No spirit of zazen; but Katagiri says let’s do zazen, that’s why just do zazen.
 But this is also pretty good, because that is a possibility which will bloom in the future.
 That is called completion of liberation, completion of freedom.
 In other words, you are free.
 No particular [level], good or bad or neutral.
 Your life is “so-so.”
 Are you happy?
 No. Are you unhappy?
 No. Are you neutral?
 No. Well, how do you feel?
 So-so.
 That’s okay.
 Still there is a possibility.
 So that is one of the conditioned elements which is called obtaining or getting.

 So between the two objects, zazen and you, there are three kinds of conditioned elements.
 Three kinds of conditioned elements means three kinds of possibility exist.
 You can plant a seed, right now, with your body, completely.
 You can plant seeds according to instructions, even though you don’t understand.
 Or, you can completely *actualize*; actualize completion.
 According to suggestions and instructions, you can find, you can realize.
 If you actualize exactly, even though intellectually you cannot reach it, it’s really actualized.
 So, you can complete something in your daily living.
 But also between zazen and you there is another possibility: “Well, I don’t understand.”
 “Well, I don’t want to do it, but I will just do it... so-so.”